-A mentor gives you someone to refer to, to bounce ideas off and is someone who has the ability to steer you in the right direction because they have been there already.
+A mentor is someone to refer to, to bounce ideas off and someone who has the ability to steer you in the right direction.

 For me (affiliate link)John Thornhill has proved to be this sort of person.
-He has helped many thousands on their way to success.
-Either as individuals with personal training in his (affiliate link)Partner to Success program or by providing a solid JV affiliate opportunity with an excellent return .
+He has helped thousands on their way to success.
+Either as individuals with personal training in his Partnership to Success program or by providing a solid JV affiliate opportunity with an excellent return .
 He could well do the same for you.

 Wishing you success